-The objective of this test is to measure the SARR gain including UHF receiver antenna, SART and L-band transmitting antenna.
+The objective of this test is to measure the SARR gain including UHF receiver antenna, SARR and L-band transmitting antenna.

-The SARR can be stimulated, in any operational mode, with a CW UHF signal generated by a signal generator then satellite gain can be computed measuring:
+The SARR can be stimulated, in any operational mode, with a CW UHF signal generated by a signal generator.
+Then the satellite gain can be computed measuring:

-- transmitted EIRP (measured with a RF power meter), - power received by satellite (measured with a spectrum analyser).
+- transmitted EIRP (measured with a RF power meter), - power received from the satellite (measured on ground with a spectrum analyser).